National Security Assurance

-The University of Newcastle is committed to ensuring it complies with the legislation related to national security, foreign influence and foreign interference.
+The University of Newcastle is committed to ensuring we comply with the legislation related to national security and foreign influence and foreign interference.

-This webpage provides information and resources on the legal responsibilities with regards to foreign interference – there are both individual responsibilities and organisational responsibilities that need to be met.
+These pages provide information and resources on the legal responsibilities related to foreign interference and national security – there are both individual responsibilities and organisational responsibilities that need to be met.

 - Foreign Influence Transparency Scheme